ahoxus/ahoxus.github.io/drafts/confirmation.md

 # {{ page.description }}

-this template is taken from our latest email to a guest! he comes from lisbon airport and wants to pay for the ride.
+this template is taken from our latest email to a guest!

 the gif at the end is always a nice touch, isn't it?